 In the same way a complete and active LinkedIn profile can send a positive image to your network, your activity on non-professional social channels can be to your detriment.

-Many employers and recruiters will review your social media profiles before interview stage, in fact, a recent study for Monster found that nearly half screen job candidates through social media.
+Many employers and recruiters will review your social media profiles before interview stage, in fact, a study for Monster found that nearly half screen job candidates through social media.
 They’re on the lookout for any red flags, such as posting inappropriate material, continually ranting or posts that lack proper spelling and grammar.

 Remember Tweets, Facebook and Instagram posts are part of your personal brand and should either private or employer friendly.
 Therefore, either delete those freshers’ photos of you, your mates and that “borrowed” traffic cone, or lock your profile down.
 How many stories have you seen in the news or shared online where an employee has been disciplined for sharing inappropriate content that may affect the perception of a company’s public image?